dd-fullstack-cohort-38/lecture-notes-38/week-09/react-redux.md

   </Provider>
   )
 };

 ```
 - Create a new `frontend/src/ui/posts` directory
 - Move `./frontend/src/ui/Posts.js` to `./frontend/src/ui/posts/Posts.js`
-- Add our data to our frontend component in `frontend/src/ui/Posts.js`
+- Add our data to our frontend component in `frontend/src/ui/posts/Posts.js`
     - Add imports
       ```js
       import { fetchAllMisquotes } from '../../store/misquote'
-      import { PostCard } from './PostCard'
+      import { useDispatch, useSelector } from 'react-redux'
       ```
-    - In our Posts constant, add a call to redux
+    - In the Posts Component dispatch fetchAllMisquotes thunk in useEffect and grab misquotes from redux using useSelector
       ```js
       export const Posts = () => {